 The doctor uses a needle with a special cutting tool on the end.
 You usually have more than one biopsy taken.
 You will have a local anaesthetic injection to numb the area before the doctor puts the needle in.

 If the lump is near the surface of your body and easy to get to, the doctor will probably just feel it to guide the needle in.
 If the lump is deeper or harder to feel, the doctor will use an ultrasound scan or CT scan to see where the needle is going and guide it to the right place.

 The doctor puts the samples of tissue into a small pot.
 They send them to the laboratory so that they can be examined under the microscope to look for cancer cells.

-This procedure can be uncomfortable and your doctor may prescribe mild painkillers for you.
+This procedure can be uncomfortable and your doctor may suggest taking mild painkillers.